sarahmclo/slidles/README.md

 ## Acknowledgements <a name="acknowledgements"></a>

-- Rahul Lakahanpal, my mentor, for encouragement, keeping me on track and advising me what is important and when to move on!
+- Rahul Lakahanpal, my mentor.
-- Amy Richardson, my facillitator, for amazing resources, motivation and keeping me focused.
+- Amy Richardson, my facillitator.
 - CI Tutor Support and Student Care.
 - All in the Slack community for resources and daily inspiration.
 - Fellow course students for sharing.
-- Family and Ozzy the dog for their eyes, ears, thoughts and testing.
+- Ozzy the dog for their eyes, ears, thoughts and testing.